 Later, take a stroll through Golden Gate Park, which is transformed into an enchanted forest of light for the season.
 The beautiful art installation delights visitors until February 1st.

-Finally, the popular Home Alone in Concert is back for the holiday season.
-It’s your favorite Christmas movie, accompanied by a live score from the San Francisco Symphony.
+Finally, the popular holiday events and movies with the San Francisco Symphony are back this holiday season.
+There’s nothing that beats seeing your favorite Christmas movie, accompanied by a live score from the symphony.

 Read our complete bucket list for 100+ Things to do in San Francisco.

 High in the Eastern Sierras, Mammoth Lakes is a beautiful spot with mountains, lakes, and snow.

 Take a gondola to the summit of Mammoth Mountain at a breathtaking 11,000 feet and admire the view before skiing or ice tubing down.

 Aside from the usual winter fun, Mammoth Lakes is a laid-back resort town with Mammoth Village boasting a movie theater, bowling alley, spa, several restaurants, and shops.

 On December 18th, fireworks light up the sky for Night of Lights, a free evening with live music, a torchlight parade, kid’s activities, and snowmobile rides.

 Mammoth Mountain has plenty of slopes to choose from if you love to ski or snowboard, including beginner and more challenging routes.

 Or, if this doesn’t appeal, snowmobiles, ice tubing, and cross-country skiing are all fun alternatives.